equinor/EchoFramework/README.md

 # EchoFramework

-Modules and components for EchoWeb, utelising EchoCore
+Modules and components for EchoWeb, utilizing EchoCore